Other Ranks (Non Technical)

 During your Electronic Warfare Operator - Language specialist course you can expect to complete regular after hours study.
 On the successful completion of this course you will be entitled to Pay Grade 4.

-Both the ADF School of Languages and the Defence Force School of Signals (DFSS) are tri-service training facilities and you will be training alongside Navy and Air Force personnel.
-On completion of the second part of training and you are successfully qualified, as an EWOP-L soldier you will consolidate your skills in Canberra before being posted to a field unit.
-Newly qualified Language specialists’ can expect to remain in Canberra for approximately 12 months before being posted to 7 Signal Regiment situated at Borneo Barracks, Cabarlah QLD.
+The Defence Force School of Signals (DFSS) is a tri-service training facility and you regularly interact with Navy and Air Force personnel.
+On completion of the second part of training at Cabarlah, you will be successfully qualified as an EW OP soldier.
+You will consolidate your skills in a field unit at Cabarlah.
+Newly qualified EW specialists’ can expect to remain in Cabarlah for approximately 2-3 years before being posted to Canberra, though individual experiences will vary.
+This will depend on the Army’s needs and personal desires.

 It should be noted that there might be periods of time between courses.
 Should this occur, soldiers will be provided with both meaningful employment and refresher training.